Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/jobs.md

 	<tbody>
 		<tr>
 			<td><strong>/retry</strong></td>
 			<td>Required if <strong>/dumplog</strong> is not used.
-Specifies that the most recent job will be reattempted for the specified team project collection.
+Specifies that the most recent job will be reattempted for the specified project collection.
 If you use this option, you must also use either the <strong>/CollectionName</strong> or the <strong>/CollectionID</strong> option.</td>
 		</tr>
 		<tr>
 			<td><strong>/dumplog</strong></td>